Paris–Madrid race: Background

-Popularity in motor racing had been growing across Europe since the 1896 Paris–Marseille–Paris, considered the first city-to-city motor race where the winner was determined by finishing time (as opposed to reliability and overall performance in the Paris-Rouen the previous year).
+Popularity in motor racing had been growing across Europe since the 1896 Paris–Marseille–Paris, which was the first city-to-city motor race where the winner was determined by finishing time, as opposed to reliability and overall performance in the Paris–Rouen race the previous year.

 Constructors were motivated to increase the power of their cars, with speeds growing from 5 mph to 80 mph.
-Races were still held on public roads, which meant drivers had to avoid poor surfaces, railroad crossings, farm and household animals, bystanders, and other obstacles.

 The increase in power led organizers to impose a weight limit of 1000 kg on the "Large" class of cars.
 Other classes included "Light" and "Voiturettes".

+Races at the time were still held on public roads, which meant drivers had to avoid poor quality road surfaces, railroad crossings, farm and household animals, bystanders, and other obstacles.

 Race

 To maximize the number of cars visible during daylight, the race was scheduled for 3:30 AM.
-However, it was delayed 15 minutes due to the poor visibility.
-Drivers would set off one at a time in one-minute intervals.
+However, it was delayed 15 minutes due to poor visibility.
+Drivers set off at one-minute intervals.

 Attendance

+The race was heavily promoted as "one of the biggest sporting spectacles in history."

-Over 100,000 spectators were present at the beginning of the race in Bordeaux, while those lining the roads of the race are estimated in the millions.
+Over 100,000 spectators were present at the beginning of the race in Bordeaux, while it is estimated that millions of people watched the event from the roadside along the course.

 Results by class

-After starting 168th, Fernand Gabriel was the first driver overall to reach the city of Bordeaux when the race was called off.
+After starting 168th, Fernand Gabriel was the first driver overall to reach Bordeaux when the race was called off.
 He completed the stage in 5 hours and 14 minutes at an average speed of 65 mph.

 The following results were determined by the finishing order at Bordeaux.